scott-anderson-wc/cs210pub/lectures/L06/js1.md

 I'll invoke `choose_v1(3,4)` in my public workspace and we'll see how it works.

 You can then do the same.
+Or use [mine](https://sample-scottdanderson.c9users.io/js1/stuff.html)

 ## Local Variables